ConnectionMaster/request-info-docker/README.md

 # request-info-docker
-Simple docker web app to output Request Headers
+Simple docker web app to output Request path, parameters and headers.
+It's useful if you want to see how application sees requests from behind proxy/load balancer.

 <b>Run example:</b>